ailinkhoo/CloudDevOps/notes/3_devops.md

 ## The Basics of Using Git

+- Git is a version control system.
+- Git helps you keep track of code changes.
+- Git is used to collaborate on code.

 ### Understanding the Git File System

 `.git` is a hidden directory that is created when the current directory is transformed into a Git repository.
 It contains the configuration